conquer-online/comet/Readme.md

 ## Getting Started

 Get started by cloning the repository.
 Select a branch based on the patch you wish to target.
+You can view a sorted list of supported patches [here](https://gitlab.com/spirited/comet/-/branches/all?sort=name_asc).

 Before setting up the project, download and install the following: